Grace Hoffman: Life

 From 1957 to 1970, Hoffman performed at the Bayreuth Festival in her signature role as Brangäne in Tristan und Isolde (1957–59, 1966, 1968–70), as well as in Der Ring des Nibelungen as Siegrune (1958, 1960–64), Waltraute (1960–61, 1964, 1968–69), the Second Norn (1961–64) and Fricka (1962–64), in 1967–68 also as Ortrud in Lohengrin.
 A few months after the death of Wieland Wagner, Bayreuth toured his production to the Osaka International Festival, in 1967, of Die Walküre, when Hoffman portrayed Fricka with Anja Silja, Theo Adam, Helge Dernesch, and Thomas, conducted by Thomas Schippers.
 It was televised, though it has never been published commercially.

+Hoffman was much appreciated in Buenos Aires.
+At the Teatro Colón she performed in seven seasons between 1960 and 1975, singing in ten different operas.
+Signature roles included Fricka in Die Walküre (1960 and 1967) and in Das Rheingold (1967), Brangäne in Tristan und Isolde (1963 and 1971, with Nilsson and Vickers), Herodias in Salome (1965 with Nilsson), and a colossal Nurse in Die Frau ohne Schatten (1965 and 1970).
+Hoffman also sang Dorabella in Così fan Tutte (1960), Kostelnička in Jenůfa (1963, in German), Waltraute and the Second Norn in Götterdämmerung (1967), and Klitämnestra in Elektra (1975).

 In 1978, Hoffman was appointed a professor at the State University of Music and Performing Arts Stuttgart but continued her singing career.
 In 1988, she appeared as Mother Wesener in Bernd Alois Zimmermann's Die Soldaten at the Opéra du Rhin, a role she again played at the Vienna State Opera in 1990.
 She recorded the part for Teldec in 1988–89, opposite Nancy Shade, conducted by Bernhard Kontarsky.
 In 1989, the production was filmed and published on video-cassette, then DVD.

-Among her other recordings are Herodias in Salome, with Nilsson, led by Sir Georg Solti, for Decca in 1961; Amneris in excerpts from Aida, led by Sir John Pritchard, with Nilsson, Luigi Ottolini, and Louis Quilico, in 1963 for Decca; Gertrud in Hänsel und Gretel, conducted by André Cluytens, for EMI in 1963–64; and Messiah, led by Otto Klemperer, with Dame Elisabeth Schwarzkopf, Nicolai Gedda, and Jerome Hines, for EMI in 1965.
+Among her other recordings are Brangäne in excerpts from Tristan und Isolde with Birgit Nilsson, conducted by Hans Knappertsbusch in 1959 for Decca, Herodias in Salome, with Nilsson, led by Sir Georg Solti, for Decca in 1961; Amneris in excerpts from Aida, led by Sir John Pritchard, with Nilsson, Luigi Ottolini, and Louis Quilico, in 1963 for Decca; Gertrud in Hänsel und Gretel, conducted by André Cluytens, for EMI in 1963–64; and Messiah, led by Otto Klemperer, with Dame Elisabeth Schwarzkopf, Nicolai Gedda, and Jerome Hines, for EMI in 1965.
+Hoffman also recorded Mahler's Das Lied von der Erde in 1958 with Helmut Melchert conducted by Hans Rosbaud for Vox Records.

 Hoffman was awarded the title Kammersängerin.
 She lived in Neckartailfingen near Stuttgart.
-She died of pancreatic cancer in the Marienhospital Stuttgart on July 26, 2008 at age 87.
+She died of pancreatic cancer in the Marienhospital Stuttgart on July 26, 2008, at age 87.
 Her grave is in Cleveland.